 I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to earth. – President John F. Kennedy

 It was with those words that the United States took the space race to a whole new level.
 Even though space exploration programs, including the formation of NASA, began under the Eisenhower administration, President Kennedy’s words challenged and inspired a nation.
 A challenge the American people took seriously.
 In the 1950s, the United States began a massive campaign to revamp the educational system in an effort to regain the technological upper hand from the USSR.
 In answer to the USSR’s Sputnik, the first U.S. earth satellite, Explorer 1, was launched on January 31, 1958.
-In just under 18 months on July 20, 1969, Apollo 11 astronauts Neil Armstrong and Buzz Aldrin set foot on the moon.
+On July 20, 1969, Apollo 11 astronauts Neil Armstrong and Buzz Aldrin set foot on the moon.
 The rest, as they say, is history.